 From 2005 to 2008 I worked at Centacare in Adelaide as a Men’s and Family Relationship Counsellor.
 After that I worked part time as a Health Coach and then as a Bereavement Counsellor in palliative care for SA Health.
 Since 2005 I have also been working in private counselling practice part time and since 2018 full time.

 As an educator I have tutored counselling students at UniSA.
 I also lectured Social Work students at Flinders University and Trainee Psychiatrists on Grief Counselling strategies.
 Additionally, I have presented workshops for Relationship Counsellors at several annual conferences of the Counselling Association of South Australia.
-Last year I conducted a series of Masterclasses for South Australian Relationship Counsellors on case conceptualization, emotions and power issues in relationships.
+In 2018 I conducted a series of Masterclasses for South Australian Relationship Counsellors on case conceptualization, emotions and power issues in relationships.

 I have been happily married (well, happy most of the time) since 1991 and my wife and I have three adult children.
 My professional training and experience is the backbone of my couple therapy.
 However, my personal experiences in a long term relationship and frequent, at times robust, discussions with my wife, are the meat of real life experience.
 Similarly, it has provided me with a very good understanding of both a male and a female perspective of relationships.
 This has helped me to build a bridge between theory and practice.